browserengineering/book/book/invalidation.md

 very distracting.
 Yet editing text changes the document, and therefore requires constructing a new layout tree that reflects the new text.
-And, in fact, if you open up a large web page (like this one) and type into an input box on it (like the one below) in your browser, you'll see that it is quite laggy indeed:
+And, in fact, if you open up a large web page (like this one) and type into an input box on it (like the one below) in our toy browser, you'll see that it is quite laggy indeed:

 <input style="width:100%"/>